-Game & Wario for Wii U — a Gaiden Game, and a departure from the previous games (Although the microgames do appear in one of the game modes).
+Game & Wario for Wii U — a Gaiden Game, and a departure from the previous games (Having individual game modes similar to boss stages from previous games, although the microgames do appear in one of the game modes).

 Other releases include multiple WarioWare, Inc. trial versions and selected microgames, downloadable to a Game Boy Advance from Wario World and in one case from the Nintendo GameCube Preview Disc, (LINK!) as well as the DSiWare games Bird & Beans and Paper Airplane Chase (respectively Pyoro and Paper Plane in PAL countries), standalone versions of minigames from Mega Microgame$!
 (REMAKE!)
 Wario also appears in Super Smash Bros.
 Brawl with his default appearance having him wear his clothes from WarioWare (his Wario Land appearance is available as well (REMINISCE!)), along with a WarioWare-inspired stage and Kat & Ana as Assist Trophy.
 (SMASH!)
 Diamond City also appears as a course in the two Mario Kart arcade games Arcade GP and Arcade GP 2.
 (RACE!)Rhythm Heaven was made by the same team that made this series, and it shows.
 (SIMILARITY!)

 Anti-Frustration Features: In Smooth Moves, if you've just played a microgame involving spinning the remote around, and thus twisted up the wrist strap, the next game will be one in which you have to drop the Wii Remote and leave it dangling by the strap, untwisting it.